DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 *A quirky space roguelike about a bear in space.*

 Rightfully, Beary Arms is an `interstellar`; `planning`; `shoot'em up` rougelike.
-Take control of Beary Arms, a space bear, and his comical arsenal of weapons to eliminate  the enemy.
-Plan the route carefully and manage the inventory and Beary will get out alive.
+Take control of Beary Arms, a space bear, and his comical arsenal of weapons to eliminate  his enemies.
+Plan his route carefully and manage his inventory and Beary will get out alive.
 But be warned, even the smallest of mistakes can lead to Beary's death.

 {{< gallery caption-effect="fade" >}}